-Manual wellness visit (continued)

-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
+Note: if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition

-Bone mass measurement

-For qualified individuals (generally this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss or determine bone quality, including a physician's interpretation of the results.
+Services that are covered for you What you must pay when you get these services Bone mass measurement For qualified individuals (generally this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss or determine bone quality, including a physician's interpretation of the results.
 Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
 After you meet your deductible, you pay \$0 for Medicare-covered services.

-Breast cancer screening (mammograms)

-- One baseline mammogram between the ages of 35 and 39 - One screening mammogram every 12 months for women age 40 and older - Clinical breast exams once every 24 months

-Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
+Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
 After you meet your deductible, you pay \$0 for Medicare-covered services.

-Cardiac rehabilitation services

-Comprehensive programs of cardiac rehabilitation services that include exercise, education and counseling are covered for members who meet certain conditions with a doctor's order.
+Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
 Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
 After you meet your deductible, you pay \$0 for Medicare-covered services.

-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)

-We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure and give you tips to make sure you're eating healthy.
 Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
+After you meet your deductible, you pay \$0 for Medicare-covered services.
+Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every five years (60 months).
+Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
+After you meet your deductible, you pay \$0 for Medicare-covered services.